archi-netizen/ai-korp-neural-archives/README.md

 ---

-## System Architecture
+## System Architecture (proposed)

-To ensure professional-grade security, the pipeline is built on a modular AWS environment.
-This "sandboxed" approach ensures that design assets remain private and are excluded from public AI training loops.
+To ensure professional-grade security, the pipeline's intended architecture uses a modular AWS environment.
+This "sandboxed" approach is designed so that design assets remain private and are excluded from public AI training loops.

 ```mermaid
 graph TD